- to be introduced to ourselves

 - the pelvic floor can be assessed by using an ultrasound machine placed on the skin of your lower abdomen which shows a picture of your bladder and movement of your pelvic floor (appropriate when pregnant, early after childbirth, when menstruating or if you are elderly)

 - the most accurate and informative way the pelvic floor muscles are assessed is by a vaginal (or rectal) examination.
 Before this happens a detailed explanation is always given detailing the reasons why an exam is appropriate, what to expect and written permission is obtained.
 You always have the right to say no to an vaginal or rectal exam before or during one is done.

 - home exercises are normally always given, as well as other homework/diaries to gather further information.

 As Physiotherapist's we don't rush you and push you into sharing info you don't want to.
 Treatment is based on symptoms and assessment findings, there are many options that we can choose.
 The number of appointments needed is individualised.
 Factors that affect this is the severity of symptoms, willingness to do home exercise programs, response to exercises, willingness to change lifestyle habits, your finances and other factors.

 We have many sets of vaginal dilators, TENS machines, EMG machines, muscle stimulation machines, pelvic floor weights and many more gadgets!!!

 A combined management approach is important.
-So that if needed a referral to other specialists can include GP's, Nurses, Midwives, Gynaecologists, Obstetricians, Urologists, Sex therapists, Psychologists, Oncologists, Endocrinologists and others.
+So that if needed a referral to other treatment providers can include GP's, Nurses, Midwives, Gynaecologists, Obstetricians, Urologists, Sex therapists, Psychologists, Oncologists, Endocrinologists and others.
 Restore Physiotherapy is based at the INP Medical Clinic which is a great, lively place to work; the Nurses and Doctors that work there are passionate about what they do, highly skilled and a referral to a Doctor or Nurse can be easily arranged if needed.